facebook

 Square Coffee Tables

-Square coffee tables can be ideal for many sectional sofa configurations, particularly when the seating arrangement's negative space is close to even on all sides.
+Square coffee tables can be ideal for many sectional sofa configurations, mainly when the seating arrangement's negative space is close to even on all sides.

 Heather Golde notes that square coffee tables work well with most sectionals and provide optimal surface areas and flexibility in storage and use.
-"We work with some amazing furniture makers, and in many of our projects, we have custom tables made to perfectly fit the soft goods in a room," explains Golde.
+"We work with some amazing furniture product makers, and in many of our projects, we have custom tables made to fit the soft goods in a room perfectly," explains Golde.

 According to Rob Natale, square coffee tables, similar to circular ones, work best when the negative space created by your seating arrangement is close to even on all sides.
 "Corner sectionals or long sectionals with flanking chairs are perfect here since the length and width of the seating is usually about the same," adds Natale